AlexeyKulbitsky/CoffeeBooker/README.md

 4. Install the Live Server extension.
 5. Right-click any html page, right click, select Open with Live Server

-For Authentication
+For Authentication (frontend + backend + databases)
+Prerequisities:
+   - pip install Flask
+   - pip install Flask-SQLAlchemy
+   - pip install Flask-JWT-Extended bcrypt
+   - pip install flask-cors
 1. git clone https://github.com/AlexeyKulbitsky/CoffeeBooker
+2. Go to coffee_booker_backend folder and run python app.py
-2. Open the login or registration html pages.
+3. Open the login or registration html pages.
-3. Register yourself
+4. Register yourself
-4. Open the login page, enter your details to login
+5. Open the login page, enter your details to login

 Navigation through the application should be straight forward and intuitive.
 Should be easily navigable.